brindha87/coursera_python_specialization/README.md

 ## on COURSERA

-The below mentioned assignments are solved for the course "Programming for Everybody (Getting Started with Python)" offered by University of Michigan on Coursera.
-This course is the first course (in a total of 5 courses) in the Python For Everybody Specialization.
+There are 5 courses in this specialization.

+Course 1: Programming for Everybody (Getting Started with Python)

+Course 2: Python Data Structures

+Course 3: Using Python to Access Web Data

+Course 4: Using Databases with Python

+Course 5: Capstone: Retrieving, Processing, and Visualizing Data with Python

+## Course 1: Programming for Everybody (Getting Started with Python)

 These exercises covers Chapters 1 to 5 of the textbook "Python For Everybody - Exploring Data in Python 3" by Charles Severance.

+The solutions are available in the folder "getting_started_with_python"

 #### Exercise 2.2